-HOW THIS ACTIVITY CONTRIBUTES TO COUNCIL'S COMMUNITY OUTCOMES (CONT.)
+HOW THIS ACTIVITY CONTRIBUTES TO THE COUNCIL'S COMMUNITY OUTCOMES (CONT.)

-Our region is supported by an innovative and sustainable economy. • Policies, plans and information help identify opportunities for economic development and potential hazards and constraints affecting such opportunities. • Resource information identifies opportunities for economic development in the use and development of resources of benefit to current and future generations, and potential hazards and constraints affecting such opportunities. • Resource consents can facilitate economic development opportunities and compliance monitoring can ensure fair and equal opportunities for all. • We encourage people to adopt best practice in relation to their use of resources such as land, water, air, and the coast.
+COMMUNITY OUTCOMES HOW OUR ACTIVITY CONTRIBUTES TO THE COMMUNITY OUTCOME Our communities have opportunities to celebrate and explore their heritage, identity and creativity.
+By identifying heritage values of significance to the District and having in place a framework for protecting and enhancing these values, including sites which are important to iwi.
+Our Council provides leadership and fosters partnerships, a regional perspective and community engagement.
+Public participation is provided for in the processes of developing and administering policies and plans under the Resource Management and Biosecurity Acts.
+We make environmental information available and work with groups in the community to help them make environmentally sound decisions.
+Our region is supported by an innovative and sustainable economy.
+Policies, plans and information help identify opportunities for economic development and potential hazards and constraints affecting such opportunities.
+Resource information identifies opportunities for economic development in the use and development of resources of benefit to current and future generations, and potential hazards and constraints affecting such opportunities.
+Resource consents can facilitate economic development opportunities and compliance monitoring can ensure fair and equal opportunities for all.
+We encourage people to adopt best practice in relation to their use of resources such as land, water, air, and the coast.